BlurryBunny/First-Web-Page-/README.md

 # Firts personal web site.

-Here is my first persoal proyect using HTML and CSS.
+Here is my first web page for the first proyect of my carrer.

-Is so basic but if you want to do a simple proyect for your first semester maybe that will help you.
+Technologies:
+-HTML
+-CSS

+The proyect is too simple but it works like a first step into HTML and CSS, the code is very simple to understand, next will be to deepen the possibilities with CSS and incorporate JavaScript.

 Nice vibes.

-Ulises Uriel Dominguez Perez.